Not sensing any heat and seeing error code 228 from your Lennox® furnace?

 Estimated Repair Cost for Furnace Error Code 228

-Before replacing the switch, your All American Air Service Experts Heating & Air Conditioning technician will look at other parts of your furnace first.
-A handful of other issues can also create the error code, like a clogged vent or cracked hose.
+Before replacing the switch, your All American Air Service Experts tech will check other parts of your furnace first.
+A handful of other issues can also create the error code, like a blocked vent or cracked hose.

-If you should have furnace repair, turn to the pros from All American Air Service Experts Heating & Air Conditioning to check out the fault code and fix the situation to your standards.
+If you should have furnace repair, trust the pros from All American Air Service Experts to check out the fault code and fix the situation to your satisfaction.

 Call us at 386-310-2061 or schedule an appointment online today.